nbrl/advocate-things-js-sdk/README.md

 $ npm test
 ```

-You will need to have [PhantomJS](http://phantomjs.org/) installed for the tests to work out the box.
-If you don't want to install it you can modify `karma.conf` to run against different browsers locally.
+You will need to have [PhantomJS](http://phantomjs.org/) installed for the
+tests to work out the box.
+If you don't want to install it you can modify
+`karma.conf` to run against different browsers locally.

+Locally, karma will run in watch mode, watching files for changes and
+automatically re-running the tests when necessary.
+When doing this, it is also
+necessary to run `gulp watch` to ensure the built file is up to date before
+testing.

 ### Building
 In order to build the JS file use the following:

 ```
-$ ./build-script.sh
+gulp build
 ```